What is Real GDP?

 - S: Stands for services.

-- Constant Price/Base Price: It means the price which is constant and fixed or previous year price.
+- Constant Price/Base Price: It means the price which is constant and fixed or the previous year price.
 It is basically a base year’s price.

 - Base Year: It is a standard previous year in which no major economic changes have taken place.

 The Real Gross domestic product is also referred to as the calculation of Gross domestic product at a constant price.
 It simply means that it is a measure of the economy’s Gross domestic product at a Constant price.
 Where the economy is inflationary or deflationary.
 Therefore, to calculate Real Gross domestic product, one needs to convert the value of goods and services at current prices to constant prices.

 We can use the following formula for conversion of GDP at current price into GDP at a constant price:

 Let understand the calculation of GDP at current and constant price with the below example:

 There are three categories of goods named X, Y, and Z. We need to calculate the value of a domestic product at a current and constant price for the year 2005.

 From the above table, it has been observed that the value of a domestic product at current price amounts to Rs 12,000, whereas at the constant price of 2002, it amounts to Rs11,500 only.
 There is no increase in output by the value of the domestic product has increased by 4.35% over the value at a constant price.
 This increase is not a real increase.

 Nominal GDP is referred to as GDP at the Current Market price.